nordeim/The-Scent-oa5/docs/technical_design_specification_v16.md

 ## 1. Introduction

 The Scent is a modular, secure, and extensible e-commerce platform focused on delivering premium aromatherapy products.
 It’s engineered with a custom PHP MVC-inspired architecture without reliance on heavy frameworks, maximizing transparency and developer control.
-This document (**v14.0**) serves as the updated technical design specification, reflecting the project's current state after incorporating the latest code reviews, fixes, and analysis.
+This document (**v13.0**) serves as the updated technical design specification, reflecting the project's current state after incorporating the latest code reviews, fixes, and analysis.

-This version documents **significant improvements and clarifications**:
+This version documents **significant improvements**:

 1.  **Resolved Checkout Page Load Error:** The fatal error preventing `views/checkout.php` from loading has been fixed by implementing the `getAddress()` method in `models/User.php` and applying the required database schema patch (`db/the_scent_update_users_table.sql`). **The checkout page now loads correctly after user login.**
 2.  **Robust Order Confirmation Flow:** The critically flawed session-based order confirmation logic in `CheckoutController::showOrderConfirmation` has been **completely replaced**.
-The new implementation correctly uses the `payment_intent` ID from the Stripe redirect URL, verifies the payment status directly with the Stripe API, validates order ownership, and fetches complete order details before rendering the confirmation view (`views/order_confirmation.php`). **This flow is now reliable.**
+The new implementation correctly uses the `payment_intent` ID from the Stripe redirect URL, verifies the payment status directly with the Stripe API, validates order ownership, and fetches complete order details before rendering the confirmation view (`views/order_confirmation.php`).
-3.  **Account Views UI Fixed:** The broken layout on account pages (`/index.php?page=account*`) has been resolved by adding standard header/footer includes (`views/layout/header.php`, `views/layout/footer.php`) to all account view files (`views/account/*.php`).
-4.  **Quiz Flow CSRF Fixed:** The CSRF error on quiz submission has been resolved by updating `QuizController::showQuiz()` to correctly fetch and pass the CSRF token to the `views/quiz.php` view.
-5.  **Product Filter Error Fixed:** The `TypeError` occurring when filtering products by category has been resolved by correcting the `logSecurityEvent` call in `ProductController.php`.
+3.  **Enhanced View Robustness:** Defensive coding (`??` null coalescing operator) has been added to `views/checkout.php` to prevent potential PHP Notices/Warnings during rendering, which likely caused the generic "Oops" error page previously displayed after login.
-6.  **Functional User Management & Core Flows:** User Registration, Login (AJAX), Profile Update (Name, Email, Password, Newsletter), Password Reset, Add-to-Cart (AJAX), Cart Management (AJAX), Product Listing/Filtering/Pagination, and the Scent Quiz are confirmed functional.
+4.  **Functional User Management:** User Registration, Login (AJAX), Profile Update (Name, Email, Password, Newsletter), and Password Reset flows are confirmed functional via the refactored `AccountController.php` and the updated `User` model.
+5.  **Core E-commerce Functionality:** Product Listing (with pagination), AJAX Add-to-Cart, and AJAX Cart Management remain functional.

 **Remaining Known Issues / Areas for Improvement:**